Understanding Multistationarity of Fully Open Reaction Networks: Introduction

-The first contribution of the present paper here is to improve upon the previous results making this link for the case of fully open reaction networks equipped with mass action kinetics (see Proposition~\ref{prop:positive_feedback_loops_for_fully_open}).
+To overcome this challenge it is natural to look for patterns in smaller pieces of the network that can inform us about the multistationarity of the whole network, instead of studying the whole network directly which is computationally expensive.
+One such approach links the possibility of being multistationary to the existence of positive feedback loops (see Section~\ref{sec:multi_and_feedback_loops}).
+The first contribution of the present paper is to improve upon the previous results making this link for the case of fully open reaction networks equipped with mass action kinetics (see Proposition~\ref{prop:positive_feedback_loops_for_fully_open}).
 We then use this to make our second contribution: a deterministic method to generate infinitely many new non-multistationary networks from a non-multistationary example, see Proposition~\ref{prop:changing_sc_without_loosing_NPFL}.
 Previous similar operations in the literature, such as extending a network by adding species or reactions, could only produce multistationary networks from a multistationary example.
 Our work is the first such operation for the non-multistationary counterpart.
-One motivation for such operations is to allow the application of data science to reaction network theory.
+One motivation for operations to generate networks with such properties is to build datasets that allow for the application of data science and Machine Learning (ML) to reaction network theory.